-Compliance with NZS 5263 Part 2, is deemed by which SM Regulations reg16(2) to meet the odorisation requirement of SM Regulations reg16(1).
-SM Regulations reg16 alsorequires odorised gas to comply with, deals with odorant selection, odorant concentration, testing, supplementary odorisation, situations where odorisation is not required, emergency and contingency planning, quality assurance, and guidance/education.
+Compliance with NZS 5263 Part 2, is deemed by SM Regulations reg16(2) to meet the odorisation requirement of SM Regulations reg16(1).
+SM Regulations reg16 also deals with odorant selection, odorant concentration, testing, supplementary odorisation, situations where odorisation is not required, emergency and contingency planning, quality assurance, and guidance/education.

-The minimum odorant concentration in natural gas is 3 mg/m3, and the rate of dosage is to be monitored sufficiently frequently to give confidence that this is achieved.
+The minimum odorant concentration in natural gas is 3 mg/m^3 , and the rate of dosage is to be monitored sufficiently frequently to give confidence that this is achieved.
 (NZS 5263 s2.3.1)